 Try to highlight the most prevalent or problematic points of friction that, when solved, will have the greatest impact on the overall customer journey.

 Identifying what areas of the customer journey need tweaking is the first step to improving your customer’s overall experience.
 The next thing to do is to brainstorm solutions or remedies for each pain point.
 Having a section of your map that addresses suggested solutions or opportunities to improve is paramount to getting the most out of your map.
 Once you’ve brainstormed different ways to alleviate your customer’s frustrations, you can implement the necessary changes, conduct further research, and evaluate the customer journey again.

 Having trouble coming up with solutions for your customers’ pain points?
 Try creating a separate map of an ideal customer journey within your company and compare and contrast to their actual journey.
 Viewing the maps side-by-side may shine a light on what can be done to improve your customers attitude towards your brand.

-As your company or brand evolves, so will your customer journey map.
+As your company or brand evolves, the customer experience will change—and so will your journey map.
 It is rare for a customer journey map to stay static for very long as your brand constantly strives to design better experiences for your customers.
 Customer journey maps are regularly revisited and revised as improvement initiatives within the company are implemented.
 Be sure to use all the resources available to you when creating and revising your journey maps.
 Most importantly, keep your customer in mind from beginning to end.